lnbits/opensats-reports/2025/mar25-may25.md

 Post-V1 is an exciting time for us - core is stable - so we get to work through the backlog of features and give all the extensions a little TLC.

-All possible thanks to OpwenSats.
-Thank you from all of us, devs & users in LNbitsLand ❤️
+All possible thanks to OpenSats.
+Thank you from all of us devs and users in LNbitsLand ❤️

 ## Educational stuff